shaunrfox/Style-Guide/_posts/2016-05-20-css-text-handling.markdown

 `font-size` controls how big the words will appear.

-There are several units you can use, but we recommend pixels and root ems.
+There are several units you can use, but we recommend pixels (`px`) and root ems (`rem`).
 Root ems are a percentage of the font size set on the html element.

 As part of our code, we have a mixin that you should use in most cases.
 It will take care of both rems and a pixel fallback.